keitoronto/assignment1/Module 1 Challenge.md

 ## What Is It
-<font size="3">**Wealthsimple Technologies Inc.** </font>is a Canadian FinTech company that uses robo-advisor technology.
-Robo-Advisor uses artificial intelligence (AI) and big data to construct financial advice.
+<font size="3">**Wealthsimple Technologies Inc.** </font>is a Canadian FinTech company that uses Robo-advisor technology.
+Robo-advisor uses artificial intelligence (AI) and big data to construct financial advice.

 The company was founded in 2014 by Michael Katchen.
 Katchen developed a speardsheet with tips to help his colleagues set up investment portfolios.
 Interest in the spreadsheet helped inspire the idea for the inception of Wealthsimple.
 He raised a $2-million seed round from investors and a venture capital firm.
 Wealthsimple provides an online investment management service combining a Robo-advisor platform with access to live advisors to help Canadians financially.